cumtr/cumtr.github.io/CV.md

 	- 2015–2017	Ecology (1st year Master)
 	- 2018 		Ecology (2nd and 3rd year Undergrad)

+Laureate of the “special award for outstanding dedication in practical teaching” of the Faculty of Biology and Medicine, University of Lausanne, 2021.

 •	Student supervision:

 - 2017 – C. Her.
 Genomic structural variations and local adaptation of Moroccan sheep